[Note: this was one of the first pieces I ever wrote, written in the summer of 2016.]

 Nevertheless, the issue is not as simple as it seems – after all this time, is it even possible that I miss him, the person he is now?
 Or do I just miss the kind of relationship we had?
 Didn’t we both change too much for me to still be missing the same person from all that time ago?
 If we were to be in the same country and together right now, we would probably not even be a very good couple.
 Or would we?

-Either way, missing him doesn’t make sense − we will probably never be in the same country (heck, on the same continent!) at the same time ever again and even if we were a perfect match these days, the issue of being physically very far away from each other makes a reunion seem quite utopian.
+Either way, missing him doesn’t make sense − we will probably never be in the same country (heck, on the same continent!) at the same time ever again and even if we were a perfect match these days, the issue of being physically very far away from each other makes a reunion seem rather utopian.

-So now that this has been cleared up, why can’t I seem to fully move on?
+So, now that this has been cleared up, why can’t I seem to fully move on?
 I believe that I’m afraid that I’ll never be able to feel as close to someone as I did to him.
 After all I really loved him, which is kind of funny because I never planned on doing that in the first place.
 In fact, meeting him wasn’t planned at all and it happened in the most unexpected location (and manner).
 I’m smiling right now, thinking back to that important moment of my life.
 I’m having a hard time accepting that the time we spent together is now over (and forever will be).
 He contributed a great deal to make me the person I am today and I am grateful for that.
 I’m not sure if he knows that I am, although it must surely be implied somehow.

 I really hope he knows.